dpounds24/MSDS-570-Final-Project/README.md

 ```
 ├── README.md                     # Overview of the project
 ├── data/                         # Dataset and related files
-│   └── migraine_dataset.csv      # The dataset
+│   └── migraine.csv      # The dataset
 ├── notebooks/                    # Jupyter notebooks
 │   ├── 01_data_preprocessing.ipynb  # Preprocessing and cleaning
 │   ├── 02_exploratory_analysis.ipynb # Visualizations and trends